BeniaminC/JOS-Visual-Studio-Code-Setup-Guide/README.md

    > to install a distro.

    By Default, the installed Linux distribution will be Ubuntu.
 Change this with the `-d` flag:
-   - Change Linux Distribution: `wsl --install -d <distibution Name>`
+   - Change Linux Distribution: `wsl --install -d <distribution Name>`
    - View list of Linux Distributions: `wsl --list --online`
-   - Install additional distributions: `wsl --install -d <distibution Name>`
+   - Install additional distributions: `wsl --install -d <distribution Name>`

    > If you are in Linux/Bash command line, you can run the executable: `wsl.exe --install -d <Distribution Name>` or list the subsystems via `wsl.exe --list --online` (as shown below)